MrThanasiz/UoM-Erasmus-Helper/README.md

 # UoM Erasmus Helper

 This program was created to help UoM(University of Macedonia) students, find the best university for the Erasmus Programme and to make the Secretariat's Office's life a bit easier providing them with an easy view of all the student's selections.

+## Features
+* Score calculation screen to help students calculate their UoM score for the partner universities.
+* Tips Screen to help students improve their score & their chance of acceptance.
+* Secretariat Screen to help the university pick the best students.

 ## Screenshots